Analysis | Visual | Segment | Profile

 Null Value Assessment

+This option allows estimating if the segment and benchmark mean values are significantly different.
 Two tests are proposed for answering this question:

 - a Frequentist one, NHST t-test, the Null Hypothesis Significance Testing with the Welch's two-sample, two tailed t-test, and